Election Season Tips and Reminders

 No elective official nor any employee of his or her office nor any person appointed to or employed by any public office or agency may use or authorize the use of any of the facilities of a public office or agency, directly or indirectly, for the purpose of assisting a campaign for election of any person to any office or for the promotion of or opposition to any ballot proposition.
 Facilities of a public office or agency include, but are not limited to, use of stationery, postage, machines, and equipment, use of employees of the office or agency during working hours, vehicles, office space, publications of the office or agency, and clientele lists of persons served by the office or agency.

-This means local government officials and employees may not use employee time, computers, copiers, appointment books, paper, stamps, telephones, office space, vehicles, lists of persons the agency serves, or similar items or services to assist in an election campaign.
-Make sure activities directly or indirectly involving a campaign for office or a ballot measure are conducted outside of public work hours and without using public resources.
+Officials and public agency employees should make sure any activities directly or indirectly involving a campaign for office or a ballot measure are conducted outside of public work hours without using public resources.
+However, this statutory prohibition includes the following three exceptions:

 - RCW 42.17A.555(1) allows an elected local government body “to express a collective decision, or to actually vote upon a motion, proposal, resolution, order, or ordinance, or to support or oppose a ballot proposition to vote to express collective support or opposition to a ballot proposition.”
 This section includes requirements for notice to the public and an opportunity for the opposing views to be presented.